The Cost of Inconsistent Branding (And a Brand System to Fix It)

 Document specific words and phrases your ideal customers use when describing their problems

-Create voice examples showing how to communicate the same message in different contexts (formal vs. casual, email vs. social media)
+Create voice examples showing how to communicate the same message in different contexts (formal vs. casual, email vs. social)

 Test your voice guidelines with actual customer-facing content before rolling them out

-Your visual identity should reinforce your positioning and be used consistently everywhere people encounter your business.
+Your visual identity should reinforce your positioning and be consistent wherever prospects encounter your business.

 What to standardize: